 We're all treated better than we deserve.

-We're all and many of these people don't deserve the things that they have, but they seem to have lost touch with what real life is for most people.
+We're all, and many of these people don't deserve the things that they have, but they seem to have lost touch with what real life is for most people.

-You struggle to buy a new car, you make your car payments, and you're just trying to get ahead in life and put a little away for your retirement years so you can buy a place at the villages and live happily ever after.
+And real life is you get up every day, you raise your kids, you work your 12 or 14 hours a day, you pay your taxes, you struggle to get a down payment for a home, you struggle to buy a new car, you make your car payments, and you're just trying to get ahead in life and put a little away for your retirement years so you can buy a place at the villages and live happily ever after.

-And globalism is really hurt them.
+And globalism has really hurt them.

 And we haven't factored in the human cost and the human toll here.

-Well, I mean I think that's right, and and that's why I think the left, which is so much Hollywood and the news media and and folks who who make really big incomes, and they're really out of touch with normal Americans.
+And that's why I think the left wishes so much Hollywood and the news media and folks who make really big incomes.

-So Trump, who has this who is obviously a very rich guy, he's even richer than you.
+So Trump, who has this, who is obviously a very rich guy.

-Uh and you know, re really why does everyone go why does everyone love taking that shot?
+Why does everyone love taking that shot?

 Kick me, hit me, punch me, beat me.

-Well, I mean, it must say something.
+I mean, it must say something.

 Yeah.